Food Insecurity in Marin

 $25,000 to support the Central Marin Community Resilience Team to provide direct assistance to address food insecurity.

-West Marin Community Services
+West Marin Community Resiliency Team

 $25,000 for the partnership with San Geronimo Valley Community Center to provide direct assistance support to West Marin residents currently experiencing, or at risk of experiencing, food insecurity